kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

-Unlike the header, the reprioritization frame is a hop-by-hop signal.
+Unlike the header field, the reprioritization frame is a hop-by-hop signal.

 ## HTTP/2 PRIORITY_UPDATE Frame